Kavin Bryan: Canada

 In 2017, he played in the Canadian Soccer League with York Region Shooters.
-Bryan assisted the Vaughan-based team in securing a postseason berth by finishing third in the First Division.
-In the second round of the playoffs, he contributed a goal against the Serbian White Eagles which advanced the club to the CSL Championship.
+Bryan assisted the Vaughan-based team in securing a postseason berth by finishing third in the league's first division.
+In the second round of the playoffs, he contributed a goal against the Serbian White Eagles, which advanced the club to the CSL Championship.
 York Region would successfully win the championship title after defeating Scarborough SC in a penalty shootout.

 Bryan returned to the Canadian circuit the following season to play with Scarborough after York Region transferred several of their players to the eastern Toronto side.
 He helped Scarborough secure a playoff berth and scored a goal in the playoff semifinal match against FC Ukraine United.
-He would participate in the championship final where Scarborough was defeated in a penalty shootout by FC Vorkuta.
+He would participate in the championship final, where Scarborough was defeated in a penalty shootout by FC Vorkuta.
 Bryan returned to Scarborough for his sophomore season in 2019.
 He assisted the club in securing a postseason berth by finishing second in the top division.
-He would play in his third championship final where Scarborough would successfully defeat Ukraine United for the title.
+He would play in his third championship final, where Scarborough defeated Ukraine United for the title.

-In 2020, he re-signed with Scarborough and assisted in securing the First Division title.
+In 2020, he re-signed with Scarborough and assisted in securing the league's first division title.
 He returned to sign with Scarborough for his fifth season in 2022.